 Eureka owns a 50% interest in the Gemini Lithium Project ("Gemini") located in the Lida Valley, Esmeralda County, Nevada, approximately 40 km (26 miles) south of the Clayton Valley, which contains North America's only producing lithium mine.
-Gemini consists of 134 placer claims (approximately 1,085 hectares).

 Exploration work in 2016 consisted of ground TDEM and CSAMT surveys over Gemini West and Gemini East.
 The surveys were successful in determining conductive horizons within both subbasins indicating the possible presence of lithium-bearing brines.